occupationMeasurement/occupationMeasurement/cran-comments.md

 ## Notes

-Thank you for the quick turnaround and helpful comments.
+Thank you again for the quick turnaround and helpful comments.
 We addressed each of the comments by implementing the following changes:

- - Moved authors out of brackets in the Description field in DESCRIPTION
- - Removed examples for non-exported functions
- - Updated functions to not store data outside of temp directories by default
- - Removed any global changes to `options()`
+ - Reset changes to user's options after each change to `par()` using `on.exit()` with the old settings
+ - Make outputs to console easily suppressable by using `message()` or making them conditional on an argument
+   - Note: We decided to keep one call to `cat()` in `api.R`, since it is conditional on the `log_to_console` argument and therefore easy to suppress.
+It could also be surprising to users if output would be suppressed despite `log_to_console` being explicitly set to `TRUE`.
+We could also easily